Taxi and private hire trade information

 • plus representatives of district and borough authorities, protected landscapes and national delivery agencies

-Their transport strategy for a more connected, productive and sustainable South East can be found at:
+The transport strategy for a more connected, productive and sustainable south east can be found on the:

-Department for Transport: Taxi & private hire statistics
+Department for Transport: taxi and private hire statistics

-The Department for Transport releases the official taxi and private hire vehicles (PHV) statistics each year that give some interesting insights into the hackney carriage and private hire industry.
+The Department for Transport releases the official taxi and private hire vehicle (PHV) statistics each year that give some interesting insights into the hackney carriage and private hire industry.

 The 2022 report can be accessed at: